vippsas/vipps-login-api/vipps-login-api-faq.md

 to Vipps Login:

 1. Vipps Login gives a merchant the opportunity to ask a Vipps end user to share a selection of data from their profile in Vipps.
-This can e.g. be name, phone number, email, addresses and date of birth.
-The merchant controls which of these data they request.
-The user must consent to the sharing of data for this to be done.
-The consent is the legal basis for Vipps AS' transfer of this information to the merchant.
+This can include name, phone number, email, addresses, and date of birth.
+The merchant controls which of this data is requested.
+The user must consent to the sharing of data.
+   The consent is the legal basis for the Vipps AS transfer of this information to the merchant.
 2. Vipps AS is responsible for our processing of information related to Vipps end users and the personal information generated using the Vipps services.